Annual School Notice

 Washington, D. C. 20202-5920

 If you wish to review any survey instrument or instructional material used in connection with any protected information or marketing survey, please submit a request to the school principal.
 The principal will notify you of the time and place where you may review these materials.
-You have the right to review a survey and/or instructional materials before the survey is administered to a student.
+You have the right to review a survey, instrument and/or instructional materials before the survey is administered to a student.

-Parents’ Right to Know Regulations 200.61
+VI.
+Title I Parents’ Right to Know Regulations

-•Whether Pennsylvania has licensed the teacher for the grades and
+• Whether Pennsylvania has licensed the teacher for the grades and

 subjects he or she teaches.

-•Whether the teacher is teaching under emergency or other provisional
+• Whether the teacher is teaching under emergency or other provisional

 status through which Pennsylvania licensing criteria have been waived.

-•The teacher’s baccalaureate degree major and whether the teacher has
+• The teacher’s baccalaureate degree major and whether the teacher has

 any advance degrees, and if so, the subject of the degrees.

-•Whether the child is provided services by paraprofessionals and, if so,
+• Whether the child is provided services by paraprofessionals and, if so,

 their qualifications.

-If you would like to receive specific information about your child’s teacher or paraprofessional, please contact your school principal.Our district is fully committed to the success of your child.We appreciate your partnership in our efforts to provide the best education for your child.
+If you would like to receive specific information about your child’s teacher or paraprofessional, or assessment information please contact your school principal.
+Our district is fully committed to the success of your child.
+We appreciate your partnership in our efforts to provide the best education for your child.

-WAYNE HIGHLANDS SCHOOL DISTRICT ANNOUNCES TESTING PROGRAMS
+VII.
+WAYNE HIGHLANDS SCHOOL DISTRICT TESTING PROGRAMS FOR THE 2026-27 SCHOOL YEAR

-During the 2021-22 school year, the Wayne Highlands School District will administer a variety of tests in order to evaluate student achievement; educational programming; and career selection.
+During the 2026-27 school year, the Wayne Highlands School District will administer a variety of tests in order to evaluate student achievement; educational programming; and career selection.

 In the primary grades (K-2), the DIBELS Next (Dynamic Indicators of Basic Early Literacy Skills) assessment is given.
 In the elementary grades (3-5) and middle grades (6-8), the 4Sight Assessment in Math and Reading will be given.
 High school students and in some content areas at the middle level, will utilize the Classroom Diagnostic Tool (CDT).
 The Pa.
-State Assessment Test will be given in grades 3, 4, 5, 6, 7, & 8.Keystone Exams will be administered to 8th grade and high school students who take Algebra I, Biology and Literature.
+State Assessment Test will be given in grades 3, 4, 5, 6, 7, & 8.
+Keystone Exams will be administered to 8th grade and high school students who take Algebra I, Biology and Literature.]

-Tenth, eleventh, and twelfth grade students will also be eligible to take the Preliminary Scholastic Aptitude Test which will be given on October 13th, and the Scholastic Aptitude Test which is scheduled for October 2nd, November 6th, March 12th, and June 4th.Finally, students in grades eleven and twelve will be able to volunteer to take the Armed Services Vocational Battery of tests on September 29th.
+Tenth, eleventh, and twelfth grade students will also be eligible to take the Preliminary Scholastic Aptitude Test which will be given on October 13th, and the Scholastic Aptitude Test which is scheduled for October 2nd, November 6th, March 12th, and June 4th.
+Finally, students in grades eleven and twelve will be able to volunteer to take the Armed Services Vocational Battery of tests on September 29th.

+VIII.
 SPECIAL EDUCATION

-Wayne Highlands School District offers a continuum of services for children who are identified as having special needs.Eligibility for services is based upon a multidisciplinary team evaluation, in accordance with the Individuals with Disabilities Education Act (IDEA).If a student is determined to be eligible for special education services, services are planned and provided through an Individualized Education Program (IEP).Services are provided through the District or through the Wayne County Consortium of Special Education.For further information, please contact the guidance counselor at your child’s school or the Special Education Director who may be reached at (570) 253-3402.
-A referral for a multidisciplinary evaluation may be made byschool personnel working with the student or by the student’s parent/guardian.If a parent suspects his/her child may be gifted and wants to request a multidisciplinary evaluation, the parent may do so at any time.
+Wayne Highlands School District offers a continuum of services for children who are identified as having special needs.
+Eligibility for services is based upon a multidisciplinary team evaluation, in accordance with the Individuals with Disabilities Education Act (IDEA).
+If a student is determined to be eligible for special education services, services are planned and provided through an Individualized Education Program (IEP).
+Services are provided through the District or through the Wayne County Consortium of Special Education.
+For further information, please contact the guidance counselor at your child’s school or the Special Education Director who may be reached at (570) 253-3402.
+A referral for a multidisciplinary evaluation may be made by school personnel working with the student or by the student’s parent/guardian.
+If a parent suspects his/her child may be gifted and wants to request a multidisciplinary evaluation, the parent may do so at any time.

 Potential indicators that a child may have a disability that warrants an evaluation under IDEA include, but are not limited to, difficulty with the following:

-Source:Department of Health and Human Services
+Source: Department of Health and Human Services

 Centers for Disease Control Prevention